 If you need to check your appointment time, re-schedule your appointment or cancel your appointment time, please call us using the number on your appointment slip.

 If you have lost your appointment slip, please call 613-548-2342, or our toll-free number at 1-855-851-3490.

-If you are a health care professional looking to refer a patient, please use this form.
+If you are a health care professional looking to refer a patient to the COPD program, please use this form.